someDew/newsanalyzer/readme.md

 ### Fast start:

+0. First you must install Node.js and comandline tool, for example git bash
 1. Download repo and unpack on your local
-2. To install environment `npm install`
+2. To install environment `npm install`.
+This download necessary npm packages
-3. To build project local run `npm run build`
+3. To build project local run `npm run build`.
+This build project from source in dist dirrectory
-4. To develop/debug project local run `npm run dev`
+4. To develop/debug project local run `npm run dev`.
+This run webpack dev server on your local on 8080 port

 ### Whats new: